Finance Operations Team Leader - Mildred Maier

 For our customers, an Extended Coverage Warranty (ECW) can be a safeguard against issues that may appear over time.
 Without one, they could be caught off guard by the unplanned costs.
 For customers who buy additional coverage, they enjoy a peace of mind that runs on long after the original warranty expires.

-Mildred Maier, is an important part of our customer’s peace of mind.
+Mildred Maier is an important part of our customer’s peace of mind.
 Mildred is the Extended Coverage Warranty (ECW) Operations Team Leader.
 Her main focus is to manage the IT systems and applications used within the Extended Coverage sales process.
-She also has oversight within the Distributor and OEM registration processes, management of the quotation and escalations processes for existing extended coverage programs and focus on supporting the global business as the EBU continues to develop sales channels both in and outside of North America for extended coverage.
+She also has oversight within the Distributor and OEM registration processes, management of the quotation and escalations processes for existing extended coverage programs and focuses on supporting the global business as the EBU continues to develop sales channels both in and outside of North America for extended coverage.